gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/tokens-for-api.md

 echo -e "\nNew refresh token (expiry $( get_jwt_expiry "${refresh_token}")):\n${refresh_token}"
 ```

+The above example assumes that you have created a user called `jbloggs` and a client ID `admin-cli`.

 Access tokens typically have a short life (of the order of minutes) while a refresh token will have a much longer life (maybe up to a year).
 Refreshing the token does not require re-authentication.